huntdatacenter/docs/docs/patch-notes.md

 **New Lab transfer order**

-To simplify the movement of Labs between different Data spaces (administrative units), we have added a "Lab transfer order" that define the process.
+To simplify the movement of Labs between different Data spaces (administrative units), we have added a new "[Lab transfer order](administer-science/agreements/downloads/#lab-transfer-order)" that define the process.
 The order is signed by the Data space leader of the current and destination Data space and specify the date when the costs will be moved.

 :::